err0r500/dev-in-docker/README.md

 Try a new language without installing anything language-specific on your computer.

-The goal of these templates is to provide you the best first experience in a new language while letting the ability to be tweaked as you want (ie. you can safely use it as a starting point for a reeal project ).
+The goal of these templates is to provide you the best first experience in a new language while letting the ability to be tweaked as you want (ie. you can safely use it as a starting point for a real project ).

 It provides :
 - a sandboxed environment (docker)